Visit Inland Empire's San Manuel Stadium

 Serious foodies who want some of the region's most acclaimed grub but don't want to drive all the way into L.A. may already know that the San Gabriel Valley, about an hour west by automobile, is loaded with world-class Chinese and Taiwanese restaurants.

 Southern California was practically built for the baseball-seeking roadtripper.
-Blink, and you're in Rancho Cucamonga to check out the rival Quakes -- the Dodgers' Low-A affiliate.
+Blink, and you're in Rancho Cucamonga to check out the rival Quakes -- the Dodgers' Single-A affiliate.
 Obviously, both Dodger Stadium and Angel Stadium are within an easy jaunt, too.
 After an Angels game, why not scoot over the Santa Ana Mountains for a trip down the 15 freeway to catch the Lake Elsinore Storm, then carry on southward to catch the Padres in San Diego?

 If it's early enough in the year, you may want to check out elite college ball at UC Riverside, UCLA, USC, UC Irvine, UC San Diego, Cal State Fullerton, Cal State Long Beach and so on and so forth.